Stop it, says the Owner. I am trying to Eat my Cheese.

 I grant you that, says the Owner.
 But You do not have to Drool, says the Owner.

-What is wrong with Drooling?
+What is wrong with Drooling Excessively?
 I ask.
 It is what Dogs Do, I say.
-Asking me to Stop Drooling is like me asking you to stop Shouting at the Prime Minister when he is on the Radio and Cannot Hear You, I say.
+Asking me to Stop Drooling Excessively is like me asking you to stop Shouting at the Prime Minister when he is on the Radio and Cannot Hear You, I say.

 It is fortunate that the Moral Dog can Rise Above such Rejection, I say.
 Understanding that Humans and Dogs Conceive of Dignity in an Entirely Different Manner, I say.
 As Exemplified by the Fact that The Dog Groomer has turned Caspar into Topiary, I say.
 Houdini laughed so much he rolled in front of the Dog Van and got caught and Taken to the Dog Pound, I say.
-This can the Moral Dog Rationalise the Rejection of his Drool by the Owner he Adores, I say.
+Thus can the Moral Dog Rationalise the Rejection of his Drool by the Owner he Adores, I say.
 I will Bear it Nobly, I say.
-I will Go Diminished into the West, I say, Comforted by the fact that I was True, Throughout, to the Canine Virtues, I say.
+True, Throughout, to the Canine Virtues, I say.
 Faithfulness, Adoration, and Drool, I say.

-No, says the Owner, You are Right, says the Owner.
 The Moral Dog makes a Valid Point, says the Owner.
-We have to Recognise each Other’s perspectives says the Owner.
+We have to Recognise each Other’s Perspectives.
 You Drool in a Dignified Fashion over there and I will eat my Cheese in a Dignified Fashion Over Here says the Owner.
-That way we can Appreciate One Another from our own Dignified Perspectives, says the Owner.
-Even the Drool, says the Owner.
-Thankyou, says the Owner.
+Thankyou for your Consideration, says the Owner.

 Very Well, I say.
 I am particularly glad you Appreciate my Gift of Drool, I say.
-That is a relief, I say.
+Given that you are about to eat That Cheese, I say.

-I May Have Drooled on your Cheese, I say.
+I May Have Slightly Drooled on it, I say.

 Hergest the Hound